 - No Comments

-There are many online website speed test tools and different ways of measuring web performance.
+There are many online website speed test tools and different ways of measuring web performance and Web Vitals.
 Many may mislead you with inaccurate data.
 Others are far from what your actual users experience.

 In this guide, I’ll share the common pitfalls to avoid in site speed monitoring.